Wendy Lee Queen

 Wendy Lee Queen (born 1981 in South Carolina) is an American chemist and material scientist.
 Her research interest focus on development design and production of hybrid organic/inorganic materials at the intersection of chemistry, chemical engineering and material sciences.
-As of 2020 she is a tenure-track assistant professor at the École polytechnique fédérale de Lausanne (EPFL) in Switzerland, where she directs the Laboratory for Functional Inorganic Materials.
+As of 2022 she is an associate professor at the École polytechnique fédérale de Lausanne (EPFL) in Switzerland, where she directs the Laboratory for Functional Inorganic Materials.

 Career

 Queen studied chemistry and mathematics at Lander University in Greenwood, South Carolina, USA.
 She then pursued a PhD in inorganic chemistry at Clemson University under the mentorship of Shiou-Jyh Hwu.
 In 2009 she joined the Center for Neutron Research at National Institute of Standards and Technology.
 From 2011 to 2012 she was a visiting scholar in laboratory of Jeffrey R. Long at University of California Berkeley before returning to the Center for Neutron Research as a postdoctoral fellow with Craig Brown.

 In the position of a project scientist, Queen joined the Molecular Foundry at Lawrence Berkeley National Laboratory in 2012.
 Here she helped build a new user program focused on the synthesis and characterization of porous adsorbents.
 During her time there she worked on a number of projects focused on the use of polymer-metal-organic frameworks (MOF) or MOF-based membranes for a variety of globally relevant gas separations such as carbon dioxide capture from flue gas and water capture from air.

 In 2015, she was nominated as tenure-track assistant professor at Department of Chemical Engineering of École polytechnique fédérale de Lausanne (EPFL) in Switzerland.
 Her Laboratory for Functional Inorganic Materials is based at the EPFL Valais Wallis campus in Sion, Switzerland.